IF NOT… IT COULD COST YOU THOUSANDS OF DOLLARS!

 - The majority of financial advisors don’t have the expertise to help families save ON the costs of college.
 They just show you how to save for college…if you are lucky.

-- Independent educational consultants are great with college admissions planning but have no idea on how the financial side of college works, with exception to the few that have financial aid knowledge.
+- Independent educational consultants are great with college admissions planning but have no idea on how the financial side of college works, with the exception to the few that have financial aid knowledge.

 Does it surprise you that student loan debt is 1.6 TRILLION dollars and 7 of 10 families use it to fund college?